willarms/turtle-connect/README.md

-python3 -m venv venv   ← create new virtual enviornmetn source venv/bin/activate ← activate it pip install -r requirements.txt ← reinstall dependencies python seed.py <-- initialize database
+python3 -m venv venv   ← create new virtual enviornmetn source venv/bin/activate ← activate it pip install -r requirements.txt ← reinstall dependencies pip install "python-socketio[asgi]" ← backend install dependencies

+'alembic upgrade head' in backend folder to create all tables defined in the migrations

+For seed.py (to populate our seed data, like groups and users) → source venv/bin/activate, pip install sqlalchemy, pip install fastapi uvicorn python-dotenv sqlalchemy psycopg2-binary, rm turtle.db, python3 seed.py

 The backend was built using FastAPI with SQLAlchemy as the ORM and SQLite as the local development database.
 The database configuration was defined in database.py, and the application was set to use a local file-based database (turtle.db) via a configurable database_url.
 If

-'alembic upgrade head' in backend folder to create all tables defined in the migrations

 # Terminal 2 — frontend
 cd frontend && npm run dev

-Also note that database is included in .gitignore, so any accounts stored in database locally will not persist across devices
+npm install socket.io-client  ← frontend install dependencies Also note that database is included in .gitignore, so any accounts stored in database locally will not persist across devices

 # General